Cooper's ligaments: Clinical significance

 The suspensory ligaments of Cooper play an important role in the change in appearance of the breast that often accompanies the development of inflammatory carcinoma of the breast in which blockage of the local lymphatic ducts causes swelling of the breast.
 Because the skin remains tethered by the suspensory ligaments of Cooper, it takes on a dimpled appearance reminiscent of the peel of an orange (peau d'orange).
 Carcinomas can also decrease the length of Cooper's ligaments leading to a dimpling.

 Relationship to sagging

-Many women believe that sagging is caused by the failure of the Cooper's ligaments to support the breast tissue.
-In fact, sagging is partly determined by genetic factors, but a scientific study found that the biggest factors affecting sagging are cigarette smoking, a woman's body mass index, her number of pregnancies, the size of her breasts before pregnancy, and her age.
+Many women believe that sagging (ptosis) is caused by the failure of the Cooper's ligaments to support the breast tissue.
+In fact, ptosis is partly determined by genetic factors, but a review found that the biggest factors are higher body mass index, larger breast size, significant weight loss, smoking, her number of pregnancies, and her age.

 Many women incorrectly believe that wearing a brassiere prevents their breasts from sagging later in life and that breasts cannot anatomically support themselves.
 But bra manufacturers have stated that because breasts are formed of fatty tissue and not muscle, bras only affect the shape of breasts while they are being worn.

 Pathologically heavy breasts may cause pain in the woman's upper thoracic area, but this may be due to a poorly-fitting bra.
 Numerous reports state that 80–85% of women are wearing the wrong bra size.